Convection signatures in early-time gravitational waves from core-collapse supernovae: Results

 For the intermediate-rotation case, magnetic braking in configurations \texttt{0} through \texttt{3} is sufficient to significantly slow down the core, allowing for the same resonance with the epicyclic frequency or one of its overtones observed before.
 However, the strong magnetic fields in configuration \texttt{4} cause substantial magnetic braking, slowing down the core.
 Therefore, the epicyclic frequency no longer coincides with the \gls{PNS} core vibrations responsible for high-frequency bursts of \glspl{GW} in the post-bounce phase, resulting in the disappearance of these vibrations after $\sim\unit[50]{ms}$ (top panel of Figure \ref{fig:spectro_B}.B).

-On the contrary, for the strongly rotating model \texttt{s1.8}, the magnetic braking due to the strong fields in configuration \texttt{4} slows the \gls{PNS} core sufficiently for the epicyclic frequency to resonate with the mode at $\unit[750]{Hz}$.
-This resonance sustains the mode's presence until approximately $\unit[150]{ms}$ after bounce, after which the \gls{PNS} core slows further, causing the mode to disappear.
-Nonetheless, the resonance does not yield the larger amplitude oscillations observed in model \texttt{s0.9-1}.
+On the contrary, for the strongly rotating model \texttt{s1.8}, the magnetic braking due to the strong fields in configuration \texttt{4} slows the \gls{PNS} core sufficiently for the epicyclic frequency and its first overtone to cross the $^2f$ mode frequency at $\simeq \unit[200]{ms}$ and $\simeq \unit[420]{ms}$ after bounce, respectively (Figure \ref{fig:spectro_B}.C).
+These mode crossings imprint moderate-amplitude oscillations, which are much smaller than in model \texttt{s0.9-1}.

 By significantly slowing down the \gls{PNS} core, the magnetic field configuration \texttt{4} reduces the energy emitted as \glspl{GW} by the intermediate-rotation model during the post-bounce phase compared to the cases with weaker fields.
 Among the fast-rotating models, the one with the strongest field emits the most energy (column $E_\textnormal{GW,300}$ in Table \ref{tab:results}).